nafisa-samia/Car-Number-Plate-Detection/README.md

 # Car Number Plate Detection using OpenCV and EasyOCR

+A machine learning project that can detect car number plate text.
+In this project, the number plate image is read and visualized using OpenCV and Python and then the text is extracted using EasyOCR.

 (N.B This is a running project for one of my masters course)

 ### Steps which are followed